tomolimo/mailbehaviours/README.md

 # mailbehaviours
-Mail Behaviours GLPI Plugin may be used to create Tickets via emails with another requester than the email sender: to be able to create Tickets "On Behalf Of" via emails.
+Mail Behaviours GLPI Plugin may be used to create Tickets via emails with another requester than the email sender: to be able to create Tickets (or Followups) "On Behalf Of" via emails.
 It gives the possivbility to have a different ticket requester than the ticket writer

 Before GLPI 9.5, this feature was available in the MailAnalyzer plugin